bakame-php/dice-roller/README.md

 }
 ```

-This modifier decorates a `Pool` object by applying one of the explode algorithm.
+This modifier decorates a `Rollable` object by applying one of the explode algorithm.
 The constructor expects:

-- a `Pool` implementing object;
+- a `Rollable` implementing object;
 - a comparison operator string;
 - a threshold to trigger the algorithm;